-God created the world in six days out of nothing.
-We know that because he tells us in his Word, “In the beginning God created the heavens and the earth” (Genesis 1:1).
-“Heavens” here does not refer to the heaven where God dwells, but instead to the sky, the sun, the moon, the stars and the planets.
+At the very beginning of his Word, God reveals that he created the world in six days out of nothing.
+“In the beginning God created the heavens and the earth” (Genesis 1:1).
 As the writer to the Hebrews says, “By faith we understand that the universe was formed at God’s command, so that what is seen was not made out of what was visible” (Hebrews 11:3).
 Therefore, in the beginning God created the world and everything we see in the universe out of what you couldn’t see, out of nothing.

 Day 1 — light and time (Gen 1:3-5);